Faisal-code/Wind_Speed_Prediction/README.md

- Note:  This repository is part of an ongoing project.
+ <B> Note: </B> This repository is part of an ongoing project.
 At this stage, we are sharing selected portions of the codebase and a sample of the dataset.
 The complete source code and full private dataset will be made publicly available after the project's completion.

- Model Architecture <B>
+ Model Architecture
 The figure represents the end-to-end pipeline for the proposed VAE-S2S-BiLSTM-Encoder-Decoder model for short-term wind speed prediction.
 The architecture includes the following stages: